What is Prematurity?

 Read Michelle’s preterm birth story to learn more about the challenges of extremely preterm birth.
 See how one mother’s experiences inspired her to start a foundation to help other parents.

-How is Premature Birth Managed in the Hospital?
+How is Premature Birth Care Managed in the Hospital?

 Preemies need special health care that is not available at most community birthing centers.
 There are several levels of care available for premature babies in the US.
 Most premature babies who are born at 32 weeks or later and who weigh 3.3 lbs. or more can get treated at a Special Care Nursery, and those who are born earlier, smaller, and/or with health problems will need to spend time in a more specialized Neonatal Intensive Care Unit, or NICU.